wahyudesu/mastra-agents-meme-generator/WORKSHOP.md

 **What you'll complete**:
 - ✅ Create a Mastra agent with instructions
 - ✅ Connect the agent to the workflow
-- ✅ Implement the API endpoint
+- ✅ Test the agent in Mastra playground
-- ✅ Test the conversational interface
+- ✅ Explore conversation memory features

 **Relevant docs**:
 - [Mastra Agents](https://mastra.ai/docs/agents)